Several automakers went forward with their reveals, even keeping their live New York events, despite the auto show being cancelled.

 The 20-minute Nissan Z premiere was live-streamed on the automaker’s social media channels.
 It has garnered nearly 91,000 views on YouTube alone.

-At the live event, Nissan adhered to NYC laws and regulations, as well as for the venue itself.
-The automaker required guests to wear masks as well as provide either proof of vaccination or a negative PCR test from within 72 hours before the event, he adds.
+At the live event, Nissan adhered to New York City laws and regulations, as well as for the venue itself.
+The automaker required guests to wear masks as well as provide either proof of vaccination or a negative PCR test from within 72 hours before the event.
 Even before the auto show’s cancellation, attendance was limited to 250 (including staff) even though the event space could accommodate well over 1,000.

 The vehicles were on display as part of a curated art installation presented by the automaker and artist Daniel Wurtzel.